pfongkye/nextjs-blog/posts/machine_learning_introduction.md

 This [session](https://opensourcelive.withgoogle.com/events/machinelearning-day-2022?talk=session1) presents a toolkit which helps to ensure model fairness, transparency and interpretability.

-Example: accuracy as [North Star Metrics](https://blog.growthhackers.com/what-is-a-north-star-metric-b31a8512923f) for sentiment analysis.
+Example: How to improve accuracy as [North Star Metrics](https://blog.growthhackers.com/what-is-a-north-star-metric-b31a8512923f) for sentiment analysis.

 ## TensorFlow Hub

-This [session](https://opensourcelive.withgoogle.com/events/machinelearning-day-2022?talk=session2) introduces [TensorFlow Hub](https://www.tensorflow.org/hub), a place where you can find helpful resources like high quality models to start you machine learning journey.
+This [session](https://opensourcelive.withgoogle.com/events/machinelearning-day-2022?talk=session2) introduces [TensorFlow Hub](https://www.tensorflow.org/hub), a place where you can find helpful resources like high quality models to start your machine learning journey.

 ## TensorFlow Lite